The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 The nine-to-five doesn’t leave a lot of room for work-life balance.
 The theory that a person would have eight hours a day for leisure activity breaks down when you remember that a workday is closer to 10 hours once you add in commute times and unpaid breaks.

 This system also leaves little room for chores and errands.
-It was developed when someone, whether a mother, grandparent or older child, was tending to the home.
+It was developed when someone, whether a mother, grandparent, or older child, was tending to the home.

 In our current system, most families can’t afford to have someone stay home, so all this work needs to be done after work hours, leaving little time for leisure.

 I’m not advocating for a return to gender-based workplace discrimination so that women can take care of the home.
-Instead, we should move forward and find a system that works for everyone while allowing everyone the freedom to choose their own paths in life.
+Instead, we should move forward and find a system that works for everyone while allowing people the freedom to choose their own paths in life.

 Productivity Gap